 - This distance is computed based on your average fuel consumption.
-As a result, the actual distance that can be driven may differ from that displayed. - When only a small amount of fuel is added to the tank, the display may not be updated. - When refueling, turn the engine switch off.
-If the vehicle is refueled without turning the engine switch off, the display may not be updated. - The display shows "LOW FUEL" instead of "0 miles" at very low fuel levels.
+As a result, the actual distance that can be driven may differ from that displayed. - When only a small amount of fuel is added to the tank, the display may not be updated.
+When refueling, turn the engine switch off.
+If the vehicle is refueled

+When refueling, turn the engine switch off.
+If the vehicle is refueled without turning the engine switch off, the display may not be updated.

+The display shows "LOW FUEL" instead of "0 miles" at very low fuel levels.

-■ Elapsed time
+Elapsed time